eemilnyyssonen/disc-bot/README.md

  - Website scraper class abstraction in scrape.py

 ## Todo:
- - Implement scraper with scrapy framework for less dry code and efficiency
+ - Implement scraper with scrapy framework for readability code and efficiency
  - Add features, and final functionalities